 Dear Fellow Lions of District 11-E2,

-We’ve applied for and received a grant for Zone Chair training, which will take place on Sept 27 in Gaylord.
-While this is intended for current Zone Chairs, I would like to extend an invitation to any Lions that might consider future leadership roles to attend.
+Zone Chair training is on Sept 27 in Gaylord.
+While this is intended for current Zone Chairs, I would like to extend an invitation to any Lions that might consider future leadership roles to attend, especially past, current and future club presidents.
 Please contact me so that we will have enough materials prepared.
 Lunch and snacks will be provided at this free event.

 Be sure to nominate one of your club’s service projects for the Kindness Matters Service Award.
 The nomination form explains the process and requirements.
-Please email your nominations prior to the August 23 cabinet meeting, or you can bring them with you to the cabinet meeting where you will have a chance to promote your club’s nomination and vote on which project will move on to the state level.
+Please email me your nominations by Sept 12, so the district winner can be forwarded to the next level.

 Thank you for all you do!